NOVEMBER 15: AUDITORIUM THEATRE · TICKETS HERE

 Jonathan performs with the EE throughout the nation, including the company's premier 2016 tour to Spain.
 He was featured in a lead role in Carlos Rodriguez’ La Piel Desnuda Spanish classical ballet, which premiered in 2019.
 Other roles include Irma Ruiz’s critically acclaimed, Pasion Oculta; Angel Roja’s Defalla, Out of the Box by Manuel DeFalla; and Dame Libby Komaiko’s iconic Danza del Fuego by Ruiz de Luna and Ravel’s Bolero.
 Most recently Jonathan performed with the Detroit Opera, April 2023, in Osvaldo Golijov’s production of Ainadamar, Fountain of Tears, homage to poet, Federico Garcia Lorca.
 The production, directed by Deborah Colker, was choreographed by former artistic director of the National Ballet of Spain, Antonio Najarro, receiving rave reviews.

 Jonathan has graced many stages including the historic Auditorium Theatre, North Shore Performing Arts, Pritzker Pavilion Stage , Symphony Space with Chicago Symphony Orchestra, Touhill Center for the Arts in St. Louis, Shea Auditorium in New Jersey, Joyce Theater and Alvin Ailey Center in Manhattan to name a few.
 Jonathan graduated summa cum laude from Northeastern Illinois University in 2017.
+Jonathan serves as the Executive Office and Campaign Manager for Steppenwolf Theatre Company.

 Nestor Corona